Simsari

-Simsari is a web based product designed and developed by Emirates Real Estate Solutions, an authorized agency to provide technological solutions for the real estate industry of the United Arab Emirates (UAE).
+Simsari is a web based product designed and developed for the real estate industry of the United Arab Emirates (UAE).
 It is approved by the State Government of the Emirate of Dubai and the Dubai Land Department.
 It was previously launched in 2006 as the only government-supported online real estate portal by two privately owned corporate innovators Tamweel and Tejari.
 Later Dubai Land Department nationalized this private brand and Simsari was taken over by Real Estate Regulatory Agency (RERA) supported by Dubai Land Department.
 The primary aim of launching this online registration system is to develop genuine and trusted Multiple Listing Portal in order to regulate real estate brokers allowing them to create contractual offers.

 Simsari launch

 Simsari re-launched in 2012, after it was taken over by RERA.
 RERA has ordered and approved property owners and property brokerage firms to register all of their assets available for sale on Simsari.ae.
 The deadline for property registration with the online portal was 31 August 2012.
 Dubai Land Department and RERA considered it as a mandatory requirement from 1 September 2012.
 All RERA-approved real estate brokers and property management firms who do not get their properties registered before this deadline will be penalized.